litstack/docs/crud/table.md

 #### Display Options

-Maybe you want to display a value representative for a state, this can be achived by passing the attribute name as the first and an array of options as the second parameter to the value method:
+Maybe you want to display a value representative for a state, this can be achieved by passing the attribute name as the first and an array of options as the second parameter to the value method:

 ```php